Block2Block/CheeseBot/.github/CONTRIBUTING.md

 The bot is purpose built for the Cult of Cheese Discord.
 The bot was not designed for use by other Discord, although I have tried my best to make it as adaptable as possible.
 If there are any glaring issues, please create a GitHub issue and I will do my best to fix it.

-The bot uses the Discord.JS library for its funcionality and is written natively in Node.js.
+The bot uses the Discord.JS library for its functionality and is written natively in Node.js.
 The bot uses the youtube-dl executable and a JS wrapper for it, as well as FFMPEG.
 Please ensure you have these installed before writing any bug reports.

 ## How Can I Contribute?